jcrist1/stately-streams/thoughts.md

     ...
 }
 ```
-Let's look at the traits in the type constraints
+Most of the engineering is in the traits and type constraints.
+Let's look at those:
 * `Filter` is for types which are HLists of `TypeBool` types
 * `SafeType` is `LockFree + Clone + Send + Sync + Sized + 'static`, and is supposed to capture a the idea of a "simple" or "safe" type,
 that it should be okay to pass around within the graph (or hold as state)